 In Other Media

-Academy Award-nominee Djimon Hounsou will portray Korath the Pursuer in the 2014 Guardians of the Galaxy film.
+- Academy Award-nominee Djimon Hounsou portrays Korath the Pursuer in the 2014 Guardians of the Galaxy film.
 Unlike his comic counterpart, Korath's skin is black rather than blue.
+In the film, Korath works as one of Ronan's top enforcers, and is killed by Drax during the final battle.

 Korath appears in the show, voiced by Dave Fennoy.
 It is stated that he and Gamora were raised together by Thanos, who molded them to become his assassins.